AckerlyXu/heima/articles/backup/backup-azure-manage-vms.md

     ![Backup items tile](./media/backup-azure-manage-vms/backup-items-blade.png)

+    >[!TIP]
-    >[AZURE.TIP] For ease of access, you can pin a vault item to the Azure Dashboard.
+    > For ease of access, you can pin a vault item to the Azure Dashboard.
 To pin a vault item, in the vault item list, right-click the item and select **Pin to dashboard**.

 2. In the **Backup Items** blade, click the item to open the vault item dashboard.